tsykoduk/greg.nokes.name/_posts/2009-05-28-limechat-blowing-chunks.md

   - Computers! and Code!
 tags:
   - linkedin
+description: "Fix LimeChat IRC client crashes on Mac OSX with a simple one-line code edit.
+Learn how to comment out the problematic line in markedscroller.rb to stop crashes."
 ---
 I love <a href="http://limechat.net/mac/">Limechat</a> for my mac IRC needs.
 However, it started blowing chunks a few OSX updates ago, and that was plain annoying!